Scrum of Scrums

 ✥ ✥ ✥

-Multiple Scrum Teams working on the same product need to coordinate their work and resolve inter-team dependency issues.
+Multiple Development Teams working on the same product need to coordinate their work and resolve inter-team dependency issues.
 But you often cannot know in advance all of the dependencies and how to resolve them.
 Even with extensive up-front planning, during the Sprint unforeseen dependencies may emerge that need to be handled by the teams.

 Preferably a Development Team should be able to completely develop a Product Backlog Item (PBI) in isolation.
 In that case you only need to worry about integrating multiple independent PBI’s into one product.
 In some cases however, it is not possible or desirable for a single team to develop a PBI on its own and we end up with PBIs that span multiple Development Teams.
 Frequent collaboration and synchronization enable the Development Team to produce a Regular Product Increment every Sprint.
 Each Development Team develops independently, but all Development Teams together should produce an integrated whole.

-No single team should be responsible for integrating the work of the various Scrum Teams, it is the responsibility of all Scrum Teams.
+No single team should be responsible for integrating the work of the various Development Teams, it is the responsibility of all Development Teams.
 If a separate team is responsible for integrating the work unnecessary hand-offs and delay on feedback is introduced.
 On the other hand, if no explicit team is accountable to produce an Increment, ownership and commitment suffers.
 Integration work is left undone.
 The Development Teams involved should therefore explicitly commit to perform the overlapping work.Therefore:

 Answering the first question helps identify overlapping work and dependencies.
 The Development Team choose which PBIs to implement, therefore< they also know with which other Development Team they need to work together the coming Sprint to perform overlapping work.
 In answering the second question, the involved Development Team plan the work needed to develop and perform the overlapping work.